 The Platinum Card® from American Express has long been one of the top premium credit cards available.

-Earlier this year, however, American Express changed those benefits around a bit and increased the annual fee to $550.
+Earlier this year, however, American Express changed those benefits around a bit and increased the annual fee.

 So is the card still worth it?

 Yes, we think it certainly is.
 As long as you can take advantage of them, these new benefits more than makeup for the difference in annual fee.

 Before get into the details, here’s an overview of the card and current introductory bonus:

 |Credit Card||Benefits & Info|

 |➡️ Did you know that you may qualify for a higher offer?
 See which personalized offers you're eligible for by checking the CardMatch tool.
 There's no pull on your credit to check your offers.|